Brothers receive cancer diagnosis 11 months apart, battling it together

 This is the reality a family from Cedar Springs is facing.

-Cancer has consumed the lives of Brian and Kim Ricker and will continue to do so well into 2017.
+Cancer has consumed the lives of Brian and Kim Ricker, along with their two boys, Brison and Preston, and it will continue to do so well into 2017.

 Brison Ricker, 15, was diagnosed with DIPG (Diffuse Intrinsic Pontine Glioma) on Jan.
 22, 2016.
 This is one of the the deadliest forms of childhood cancers.
-Brison has an inoperable brain tumor, which carries with it a zero percent survival rate.
+Brison has an inoperable brain tumor which, doctors say, carries with it a zero percent survival rate.

 Earlier: X Games guest supports Brison Ricker, family at dirt bike themed benefit

-After several round of chemo and radiation last winter and well into the spring, the Rickers decided to get as aggressive as Brison's cancer was.
+After several rounds of chemo and radiation last winter and well into the spring, the Rickers decided to get as aggressive as Brison's cancer was.

-They decided to go the alternative route and took Brison to a clinic in Texas.
+While Brison continued chemotherapy treatments in Grand Rapids, Brian and Kim Ricker decided to also go the alternative route and took Brison to a clinic in Texas.

 The treatments, which continue to cost the Ricker family $17,000 each month, have seemingly worked.
 Each time Brison underwent an MRI, the results showed his brain tumor was shrinking and he was beating insurmountable odds.

-Brison's most recent MRI results came back three days before Christmas.
+Brison's most recent MRI results came back on December 22, 2016 - three days before Christmas.
 For the first time in 11 months, the Rickers felt like they could exhale and maybe their long cancer journey was close to ending.

 The very next day, the bottom fell out yet again for the family.